We found 8 providers with an interest in gastrointestinal problems and who accept Blue Cross Blue Shield Gold HMO near Land O Lakes, FL.

 All Interests: Heart Problems, Diabetes, Obesity, Skin Issues, Hernia, Echocardiogram, Acid Reflux

-Dr. Samina Reza sees patients in Zephyrhills, FL, Dade City, FL, and Land O Lakes, FL.
-Her medical specialties are adult oncology, medical oncology, and hematology (blood disorders).
-Areas of particular interest for Dr. Reza include lymphoma.
-She is an in-network provider for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Samina Reza is a medical specialist in adult oncology, medical oncology, and hematology (blood disorders).
+In her practice, Dr. Reza focuses on lymphoma.
+She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
 Dr. Reza graduated from Sindh Medical College and then she performed her residency at John Stroger Hospital of Cook County.
-Her hospital/clinic affiliations include St. Joseph's Hospital, St. Joseph's Hospital North, and Florida Medical Clinic.
+Her professional affiliations include St. Joseph's Hospital, St. Joseph's Hospital North, and Florida Medical Clinic.

 Relevant Interests: , colon problems